oliverjam/learn-advanced-react-reusable-components/README.md

 First, we can pass props.
 This won't work here since the `InputField` no longer renders these sub-components, so it can't pass any props.

 The second is [React context](https://reactjs.org/docs/context.html).
-This is a way to bypass the component tree and access values directly from the children.
+This is a way to bypass the component tree and access values directly in the children.
 Here's a simplified example:

 ```jsx
 const ExampleContext = React.useContext();